 For most, buying or selling a house is something the majority of people will only do a handful of times, if that, during their lives.
 In the legal world, we refer to the process of buying or selling houses as conveyancing.

 The conveyancing process may sometimes appear complicated and shrouded in mystery.
-However, it need not be and that is the purpose of this article and the reason I have created the attached infographics.
+However, it need not be and that is the purpose of this article the attached infographics.
 It is my intention to demystify, answer some of the most frequently asked questions and set out the conveyancing process in broad strokes from start to finish.

 CHOOSING YOUR SOLICITOR

 Your choice of solicitor and relationship with them is one of the most important decisions in the conveyancing process.
 Choosing the right solicitor will have a bearing on and influence your experience of the whole conveyancing process.